 We were flying home from our first trip north in the 150, inbound to Greensboro to refuel.
 The clouds were somewhere closer to broken than scattered.
 Greensboro Approach came on the radio.
 Their radar was down.
 Unless we could do a visual approach, they would have to send us out to a holding pattern with the rest of the inbound traffic, and wait our turn.
 The 150 was already low enough on fuel that a hold could easily turn problematic.
 But right then we looked down from our 5,000 foot altitude and spotted the airport through a break in the clouds, directly below.
 We let Approach know we saw it, and they cleared us to land.
-Still at 5,000 feet, we lined up for a right downwind, and set 40 degrees of flaps, and they switched us to the tower.
+Still at 5,000 feet, we lined up for a right downwind, and set 40 degrees of flaps.
+They switched us to the tower.
 From 5,000 feet with 40 degrees of flaps and the engine at idle we flew a perfect pattern, touching down at just the right spot on the runway.